lawrnce/calendar/README.md

 <img src="/assets/preview.png" />
 </p>

 A calendar that highlights an array of dates taken from an api endpoint.
+[Live Example](http://availability-calendar.herokuapp.com)

 ##Installation